How to become a chemical plant process operator

 College

-You could take a college course, which would give you some of the skills and knowledge needed in the job, for example:
+You could take a college course, which would give you some of the skills and knowledge that might help you to get a job as a trainee.

 Entry requirements